 - Loss of access to DTAAs and various tax treaties both multilateral and bilateral.

 - Blacklisted countries that will not comply the above will remain blacklisted by the EU and may become internationally blacklisted by the OECD, FATF, and other key multilateral institutions;

-- The EU Tax Authorities will investigate more often that owners and directors of tax haven entities are completely and accurately complying with their annual accounting and tax reporting obligations.
+- The EU Tax Authorities will investigate more often that owners and directors of tax neutral entities are completely and accurately complying with their annual accounting and tax reporting obligations.
 They will also be systematically subject to Controlled Foreign Company (CFC) rules for their offshore businesses;

-- Reputable banks, such as HSBC and Commerzbank might rarely approve corporate bank account applications of blacklisted tax haven entities.
+- Reputable banks, such as HSBC and Commerzbank might rarely approve corporate bank account applications of blacklisted tax neutral entities.
 We also expect these entities to suffer a wave of bank account closures over coming months.

 Apart from the blacklisted jurisdictions, stricter conditions will also be introduced by the grey-listed jurisdictions to avoid being blacklisted in 2020.
 Some new regulations may include: